-Who'll win the U.S. election?
+Who'll win the U.S. elections?
 A social listening study

 Remember when everyone was complaining about how horrible 2016 was and wanted it to end?
 Well, I bet 2020 can compete for the title of “The Worst Year of Our Lifetime So Far”.
 And one thing that these two have in common is the presidential elections in the U.S.